 As I always say, candlestick trading is great for predicting short-term changes in market direction; however, nothing works 100% of the time in trading, and even strong reversal signals that work out can’t guarantee that the reversal will continue in your favor.

 That being said, you shouldn’t be trading the high wave candlestick pattern as an entry signal, but it can add to the case for taking a strong reversal signal.
 You often see multiple high wave signals at the absolute tops and bottoms of large trends, which can be powerful with the right trading system.

 Like all the other candlestick signals that we have discussed in my price action course, the context in which these signals occur is very important.
 If you see a high wave candlestick during a period of price consolidation, it’s obviously signalling market indecision, but so is the low-volatility, consolidating market.
 However, these signals can be valuable when they occur during trends, especially strong or extended trends.

 Steve Nison recommends using candlestick signals with western technical indicators to find and qualify the best trades.
-I like to combine candlestick signals with another profitable trading system that works well with candlesticks, like the Infinite Prosperity system.
+I like to combine candlestick signals with other profitable trading techniques, which helps to qualify better signals.